-Introduction 14 Governance 14 1.
-Officer roles and responsibilities Director of Finance Senior Managers Budget holders 15 15 15 16 2.
-Revenue financial planning and management Revenue budget and medium term financial plan preparation Fees and charges Grant conditions Mid year changes Monitoring Reporting Revenue budget - schools budget Debt write offs Stock write offs Consultancy services 17 17 17 18 18 19 19 20 20 20 3.
-Capital planning and management Budget setting Capital Working Group and Investment Panel Procurement Review Group Mid-year changes Reporting and monitoring Acquisition and disposal of assets Key decision - other than above 22 22 22 23 24 25 25 25 4.
-Risk Management Internal Audit Fraud and corruption Business continuity Money laundering Security and insurance of assets System controls 27 27 27 28 28 28 28 5.
-Reserves, balances and closure of accounts Reserves and balances - reporting Accountancy arrangements 29 29 29 6.
-Contracting arrangements 30 7.
-The pension fund and treasury management The pension fund Treasury management 31 31 31 8.
-Glossary 32
+Introduction 14 Governance 14 Officer roles and responsibilities Director of Finance Senior Managers Budget holders 15 15 15 16 Revenue financial planning and management Revenue budget and medium term financial plan preparation Fees and charges Grant conditions Mid year changes Monitoring Reporting Revenue budget - schools budget Debt write offs Stock write offs Consultancy services 17 17 18 18 19 20 20 20 21 Capital planning and management Budget setting Capital Working Group and Investment Panel Procurement Review Group Mid-year changes Reporting and monitoring Acquisition and disposal of assets Key decision - other than above 22 22 23 24 25 25 25 Risk Management Internal Audit Fraud and corruption Business continuity Money laundering Security and insurance of assets System controls 27 27 28 28 28 28 28 Reserves, balances and closure of accounts Reserves and balances - reporting Accountancy arrangements 29 29 29 Contracting arrangements 30 The pension fund and treasury management The pension fund Treasury management 31 31 31 Glossary 32 Governance Officer roles and responsibilities Director of Finance Senior Managers Budget holders Revenue financial planning and management Revenue budget and medium term financial plan preparation Fees and charges Grant conditions Mid year changes Monitoring Revenue budget - schools budget Debt write offs Stock write offs Consultancy services Capital planning and management Budget setting Capital planning and management Budget setting Capital planning and investment Panel Procurement Review Group Mid-year changes Reporting and monitoring Acquisition and disposal of assets Key decision - other than above Risk Management Internal Audit Fraud and corruption Business continuity Money laundering Security and insurance of assets System controls Reserves, balances and closure of accounts Reserves and balances - reporting Accountancy arrangements

-- Financial Regulations govern the manner in which the council's financial activity is conducted and its financial interests are safeguarded.
+- 1 Financial Regulations govern the manner in which the council's financial activity is conducted and its financial interests are safeguarded.
 All councillors, officers and contractors must comply with the Financial Regulations ('the regulations).
-Locally managed schools have their own financial governance and regulations, as set out in the Surrey Scheme of Financing Schools and the Schools' Finance Manual. - An officer of the council with the appropriate qualifications must ensure proper management of the council's financial affairs under Section 151 of the Local Government Act 1972.
+Locally managed schools have their own financial governance and regulations, as set out in the Surrey Scheme of Financing Schools and the Schools' Finance Manual. - 2 An officer of the council with the appropriate qualifications must ensure proper management of the council's financial affairs under Section 151 of the Local Government Act 1972.
 The Director of Finance and Deputy Director of Business Services is the Section 151 Officer for Surrey County Council. - 3 .
 All officers with delegated responsibility for undertaking financial duties are responsible for their compliance with these regulations.
-The Section 151 Officer is, in turn, accountable to Council. - The regulations outline the financial responsibilities of the Director of Finance, senior managers and budget holders within the council, defining what the council does financially, and why it does it.
+The Section 151 Officer is, in turn, accountable to Council. - 4 The regulations outline the financial responsibilities of the Director of Finance, senior managers and budget holders within the council, defining what the council does financially, and why it does it.
 The Section 151 Officer is also required to define more detailed requirements in respect of financial activity (Financial Management toolkit) that facilitate compliance with the regulations and ensure there are clear operational practices.